 A yummy coffee in the morning can give you a bolt of energy to start the day.
 It is believed that a shot of espresso before exercise can aid stamina and insurance too.
 But, overindulging in java can have some nasty effects including headaches.
 Drinking too much coffee and not enough water during the day can lead to migraines.

+Ever have a hunger headache?
 Skipping breakfast can lead to lunchtime headaches as a lack of food causes blood sugar levels to plummet.
 If you take a nap on an empty stomach, a headache after sleeping could be experienced.
 Snack on a small banana and glass of milk before your nap if you feel hungry.

 Experiencing a headache after sleeping too long has many causations but allergies are a major culprit.
 Allergies cause pressure in the head, resulting in a nasty migraine.
 If you sneeze a lot, eyes feel sore or itchy, feel tired, and feel like you’re coming down with something, allergies could be to blame.
 Ask your doctor if antihistamines could help your symptoms.